cchauve-canexia/NAT-4/README.md

 `ALL_SAMPLES_summary.vcf`.

 All the expected indels are found by the modified pipeline, but for two that are in MSI amplicons and one that is filtered because its VAF is low (0.42%).
-Moreover a few extra indels are called:
-- two are indels that also occur as an expected indel in a sample (on `chr19`), and is linked to a 5 Gs repeat.
-- two are on `chr7` and appear in a normal and a tumor sample, that are not matched.
-  They are in `EGFR:Exon20_part1`.
-It is an insertion `A -> ACC` that is actually part of a region with ambiguous alignments where we observe an MNV `AA -> CC` that is not called because of the high overlap penalty.
-I would consider this indel as a FP.
+No other indel is called.